Courses in Graphics

 CS 205A - Mathematical Methods for Computer Vision, Robotics, and Graphics

-Overview of some of the continuous mathematics background necessary for research in robotics, vision, and graphics.
-Possible topics: linear algebra; the conjugate gradient method; ordinary and partial differential equations; vector and tensor calculus; calculus of variations.
+Continuous mathematics background necessary for research in robotics, vision, and graphics.
+Possible topics: linear algebra; the conjugate gradient method; ordinary and partial differential equations; vector and tensor calculus.

 Units: